 Chop up the broccoli head into small pieces and place on the baking sheet with a drizzle of olive oil and toss to combine, pushing the broccoli to the sides of the pan so there is space for the salmon fillets in the centre.

 Add the salmon and spoon over the glaze generously.
-Place the tray into the oven for 15-20 minutes or until the broccoli is soft and starting to brown and the salmon is only just cooked through.
+Place the sheet pan into the oven for 15-20 minutes or until the broccoli is soft and starting to brown and the salmon is only just cooked through.

 Serve between two plates and sprinkle over sesame seeds.
 This recipe is also great for meal prep, simply add any leftovers to an airtight container and keep in the fridge for up to 3 days.